A Powerful Bootstrap Test of Independence in High Dimensions: The Test

 \begin{remark}[compatibility with rate conditions] The optimal choice of $q$ diverges at the rate $n^{1/3}$.
 This rate is compatible with Assumption~\ref{ass:rates} as long as $p = O(e^{n^a})$ for some $a<1/15$. \end{remark}

 We note that the goal of this paper is to test the hypothesis $H_0$ that all individual hypotheses $H_{0,j}$, $j=1,\ldots,p$, hold simultaneously, while we derived the optimal $q^*(n)$ for an individual test statistic.
-Therefore, this choice does not necessarily minimize the distance between the distributions of the max-test statistic $\hat{T}\coloneqq \max_{1\leq j\leq p} \sqrt{n}\hat\xi_j$ and the bootstrap statistic $\hat{T}^B \coloneqq \max_{1\leq j \leq p} \hat{T}^B_j$ in any sense.
-However, minimizing the distance between these two distributions is considerably more difficult because the individual statistics may be arbitrarily dependent and the optimal $q$ would then depend on their (unknown) dependence structure.
+Therefore, this choice does not necessarily minimise the distance between the distributions of the max-test statistic $\hat{T}\coloneqq \max_{1\leq j\leq p} \sqrt{n}\hat\xi_j$ and the bootstrap statistic $\hat{T}^B \coloneqq \max_{1\leq j \leq p} \hat{T}^B_j$ in any sense.
+However, minimising the distance between these two distributions is considerably more difficult because the individual statistics may be arbitrarily dependent and the optimal $q$ would then depend on their (unknown) dependence structure.
 Developing a feasible version of this approach would require estimation of the copula of a high-dimensional random vector, which our proposal above avoids.

-In simulations in Section~\ref{sec:simulations}, we find that our proposed choice of $q$ not only optimizes the bootstrap approximation of the individual statistics, but also yields a good bootstrap approximation for the max-statistic.
+In simulations in Section~\ref{sec:simulations}, we find that our proposed choice of $q$ not only optimises the bootstrap approximation of the individual statistics, but also yields a good bootstrap approximation for the max-statistic.